wandb/wandb/docs/sdk/wandb-core.md

 `Stream.maybeSavingToTransactionLog()` inserts two stages between `Handler` and `Sender` unless settings skip the log: a `transactionlog` writer that persists every record to the `.wandb` file as it passes through, and a `FlowControl` buffer that forwards work to the sender.

 The important subtlety: work normally flows to the sender in memory.
-The disk write is a side effect, not a round trip. `FlowControl` holds a small in-memory buffer (see `FlowControlParams` in `stream.go`); only when the sender falls behind and the buffer fills does it discard saved work from memory and re-read it from the log later, re-parsing records through `RecordParser`.
+The disk write is a side effect, not a round trip. `FlowControl` holds a small in-memory buffer (see `FlowControlParams` in `flowcontrolbuffer.go`, sized in `stream.go`); only when the sender falls behind and the buffer fills does it discard saved work from memory and re-read it from the log later, re-parsing records through `RecordParser`.

 Why this exists: